Normalisation 3: grammar

 -

-dropping of unstressed penultimate syllable in inflected forms of nouns and adjectives
+syncope of unstressed penultimate syllables in nouns and adjectives

-This is a feature of OE.
 Unstressed penultimate syllables were often dropped in the inflected forms of nouns and adjectives before n, r and l, e.g. OE dryhten/dryhtnes, mic`el/micle.
 According to Wright 2, the unstressed vowel "regularly disappeared in open syllables when the stem syllable was long", though fugol, with short stem vowel, was one of a group declined like engel engles 3.
 The syncope can still be found in Orm - deofell/deofless, mikkell/miccle, and in PC2 - od`er/od`re, castel/castles, minster/minstre, gysles.
 On the other hand, we see PC1 fugeles, PC2 drihtines, micele, AW deoueles, fuheles, and Lmn & Owl fuy`eles, to give just a few examples.
+See more at unstressed penultimate syllables.

-Core eME: the unstressed penultimate syllable is retained in inflected forms of nouns and adjectives - casteles, de__feles, drihtenes, fugeles, micele, minstere, o__t`ere, y%i__seles etc
+Given the inconsistent nature of this syncope, the unstressed penultimate syllable is retained in inflected forms of nouns and adjectives in the core grammar, via definition 6: casteles, de__feles, drihtenes, fugeles, micele, minstere, o__t`ere, y%i__seles etc.

 -